 - Redirect visitors from other web pages or domain names to specific web pages on a new website,

-- Ensure that visitors who misspell or hyphenate your domain name can still reach (e.g. my-domain-name.com vs mydomainname.com)
+- Ensure that visitors who mistype or hyphenate your web address reach you (e.g. my-domain-name.com vs mydomainname.com)

 You should already be familiar with the following tutorials: